theangrydev/fluent-bdd/README.md

 ## Releases
 ### 4.1.0
 * Check that the same `Given` instance is not used more than once.
-This is to make it harder to accidentally share state between them.
+This is to make it harder to accidentally share state by using the same builder style instance more than once.
 Similarly for `ThenVerification`.

 ### 4.0.1
 * There are now two kinds of `then` methods. `ThenAssertion` is used for chained assertions. `ThenVerification` is used for a blob verification that is built up.
 See the `ExampleTest` for example usage.
 This is a breaking change since `Then` was renamed to `ThenAssertion`